FiloSottile/hs-api-playground/README.md

 3. Put those variables in your environment with `$ source keys.sh`
 4. Run the dev server with `$ ./example.py`.
 If you have the heroku toolbelt installed, you can run the prod server with `$ foreman start`
+5. Visit the server in your browser using your IP address in something like `http://[your.ip.addr]:5000/`.
+Localhost and 127.0.0.1 won't work with OAuth.